algolia/examples/infinite-scroll/guide.md

 - When a user makes a new search, stop listening for the previous scroll event

-This last aspect is important because instant search results, we are counting every key stroke as a new search.
+This last aspect is important because with instant search results, we are counting every key stroke as a new search.
 If a user searches for "hot dog" and we don't remove any event listeners, will have seven at the end of the search.
 Even more if the user mistypes and originally types "hog dot" before correcting the search.

 Because of this we will need to create a named function and it will have to live outside of our render method, so that it can be removed in the initialization of the widget (remember, the widget reinitializes before each new search).